byashimov/pingeon/README.md

 Project contains several components:

 1. A regular job `worker`.
 Runs given `func` every given `interval` in seconds
-1. `producer` which run any amount of "checkers" and save those result as a labeled "Log" with an unique uid to Kafka
+1. `producer` which run any amount of `checkers` and save those result as a labeled `Log` with an unique uid to Kafka
 1. "Checkers" are just regular functions
 1. `consumer` is also run by `worker`, reads Kafka topic and saves data to partitioned table in Postgres.